StealthRL: Reinforcement Learning Paraphrase Attacks for Multi-Detector Evasion of AI-Text Detectors: Results

 Table~\ref{tab:quality} and Figure~\ref{fig:quality} present the LLM-based quality evaluation.
+E5 similarity is computed on the full filtered evaluation pool, whereas the Likert ratings are computed on the matched 500-sample subset used for paid judging.
 The Likert scores reveal a more nuanced picture than E5 similarity alone.
-While M2's E5 similarity (0.896) is close to M5's (0.899), the LLM judge rates M2 substantially higher on quality (2.59 vs.\ 2.01 for M5).
-M5 scores higher on judged similarity (2.94 vs.\ 2.67), likely because character-level substitutions preserve surface form while degrading readability.
+While M2's E5 similarity (0.901) remains below M5's (0.923), the LLM judge rates M2 substantially higher on quality (2.51 vs.\ 1.97 for M5).
+M5 scores higher on judged similarity (2.92 vs.\ 2.64), likely because character-level substitutions preserve surface form while degrading readability.
 Overall, learned paraphrasing produces more natural text than character-level obfuscation.
-Methods M1 and M3, which achieve weaker evasion, score highest on quality (4.01 and 4.03), illustrating the fundamental tradeoff between evasion effectiveness and output quality.
+Methods M1 and M3, which achieve weaker evasion, score highest on quality (3.78 and 3.77), illustrating the fundamental tradeoff between evasion effectiveness and output quality.
+This is a concrete limitation of the current StealthRL system: although M2 achieves the strongest overall evasion, it still pays a noticeable fidelity cost relative to higher-quality paraphrasers, with lower E5 similarity than M1/M3 (0.901 vs.\ 0.974/0.973) and substantially lower judged quality on the Likert scale (2.51 vs.\ 3.78/3.77).